UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team09-AnimeGAN.md

 ---

-> Generative adversarial network (GAN) is a type of generative nurel network capable of varies task such as image creation, super-resolution, and image classifications[1].
+> Generative adversarial network (GAN) is a type of generative nural network capable of varies tasks such as image creation, super-resolution, and image classifications[1].
 This project will explore the usage of GAN model on the specific domain of **anime character** and try to find improvemnts on current GAN model such as image quality, style specifications and training optimizations (sample size reductions etc.).

 <!--more-->